esteblock/token-playground/docs/5_get_info_about_token_in_stellar.md

-# 2. USER OUR CODE
+# 2. Use our code

 If you want to use our [Token Playground's Repo](https://github.com/esteblock/token-playground/) **code**, we prepared the [src/getInfo.js](https://github.com/esteblock/token-playground/blob/main/src/getInfo.js) script that can be called by the `soroban-preview-7` docker container: